xumengen/FSGM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project is code implementation of my final project report in KCL.
 In this repo, deep metric learning is applied to few shot segmentation.
 According to the information provided by the mask, the distance between feature vectors of the same category in the high-dimensional space is as small as possible, and the distance between feature vectors of different categories is close or far away.

 ### Built With